What Is Full Form Of LC?

 - Confirming Bank – The confirming bank has to confirm the LC and assumes obligations similar to that of the issuing bank.
 It also evaluates the country and the bank that issues LC before confirming the LC.

-- LC helps in doing trustworthy business worldwide as it reduces the risk of bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..
+- LC helps do trustworthy business worldwide by reducing the risk of bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..

-- When the LC is issued, there are high chances that the money can be received on time by the seller, thereby reducing risk to the seller.
+- When the LC is issued, there is a high chance that the money may be received on time by the seller.
+Thereby reducing the risk to the seller.

-- Any kind of discrepancy or dispute can be easily sorted out following the banking regulations that apply to issue LC.
+- One can easily sort out any discrepancy or dispute following the banking regulations that apply to issuing LC.

-- The cost of taking a letter of credit is comparatively higher, and it consumes more time as it requires many formalities.
+- The cost of taking a letter of credit is comparatively higher.
+It consumes more time as it requires many formalities.

-- LC ignores currency fluctuation as it does not consider the difference in the rate that occurs between the date of contract/sale and the date of payment.
+- LC ignores currency fluctuation as it does not consider the difference in the rate between the date of contract/sale and the date of payment.

-Thus, the letter of credit (LC) is required to have international transactions smoothly.
-The regulations and formalities should be understood well in advance before giving any commitments.
-A letter of credit helps to improve the business transactions worldwide as it reduces the risk of non-payment of dues.
-Thus the seller mostly demands a Letter of credit these days while exporting their goods.
+Thus, a Letter of Credit (LC) is required to have international transactions smoothly.
+One should understand the regulations and formalities well before making any commitments.
+A Letter of Credit helps to improve business transactions worldwide as it reduces the risk of non-payment of dues.
+Thus, the seller mostly demands a Letter of Credit these days while exporting their goods.

-This has been a guide to the Full Form of LC, i.e. (Letter of Credit).
-Here we discuss how does lc work, its types, features along with an example, advantages and limitations.
-You may refer to the following articles to learn more about finance –
+This article is a guide to the Full Form of LC, i.e. (Letter of Credit).
+Here, we discuss how LC works, its types, features, examples, advantages, and limitations.
+You may refer to the following articles to learn more about finance: –